Sijjin (film series): Originals

 The first film was about Öznur, a beautiful woman who fell in love with a man known as Kudret, who is her cousin.
-When she learned that Kudret is [lawfully] married to another woman, Nisa, the jealous Öznur seeks help from a sorcerer to unleash black magic against Nisa, only to cause Kudret's family go through inexplicable troubles.
+When she learned that Kudret is lawfully married to another woman, Nisa, the jealous Öznur seeks help from a sorcerer to unleash black magic against Nisa, only to cause Kudret's family to go through inexplicable troubles.
 However, the sorcery also effects and torments Öznur.